 Kalopanayiotis has been lovingly restored to a charming village and has encouraged locals to open up their own small businesses.

 With plans to revive the old vineyards and bring in an even closer connection to the land, Casale Panayiotis is giving you a chance to witness something truly special.
 Appreciation of the simple way of life, embracing the beautiful nature around you, and preserving a part of local culture for the generations to come.

 If you ever felt like a tourist staying in a hotel, I can guarantee you will feel like a local visiting your grandma for a Sunday lunch.

 It took me a few attempts to make it to the resort, as it’s so popular that it’s booked a whole month ahead for all weekends.

 Now that I finally made it, let me show you around.

 Casale Panayotis consists of 43 guest rooms spread around 8 different guest houses in different locations in the village.

-The reception is in a converted traditional house in the center of the village, close to the main restaurant and square.
+The reception is in a converted traditional house in the centre of the village, close to the main restaurant and square.

-The trip was my birthday celebration, so excuse the mid-week bubbly overdose.
+The trip was my birthday celebration, so excuse the mid-week overdose of Champagne.